 For those who understand modern manufacturing techniques, it is clear that Simple Pump devices would be dramatically more reliable.

 The data we have on pump failure is consistent with this expectation.
 We know of no pump of ours that has outright failed in the first five years.
-Some parts have been replaced under our five-year warranty under exceptional use — but even that is a minority of cases.
 In contrast to this record, some consider the TOTAL effective useful life of a Mark II/III/VLOM to be five years!
 The Simple Pump has a 50-year useful life.

 Over 200 Simple Pumps have been installed in several Canadian solid waste landfills where the Simple Pump is pumping silt-laden garbage water as part of methane recovery operations.
 These pumps operate 24/7/365 and have been doing so for the past 2-1/2 years with minimal reliability issues.
 Pump cylinder, drop pipe kits with lift rods, and rod guides used in this application are the same used with Simple Pump hand pumps.
 The difference is just that each is driven constantly by a 12-volt DC motor.

 Over 150 Simple Pumps (model ADA100) have been installed in National Parks and Forests throughout the USA.
 This model is, officially, “Americans with Disabilities Act compliant”.
 The US Forest Service will not approve any pump for installation into the national park system unless it has a 50-year useful life.
 Three pumps have experienced problems, externally caused.
 One was beaten with a baseball bat by an angry teenager, one was shot by a high-powered rifle and one was run over by a pick-up truck.
 The one run over by the pick-up truck was not operable.
 The other two continued to function despite the abuse.